kazabooboo/gizra.com/app/_posts/2015-09-01-web-components-and-polymer.md

 ------

-> Web Components & Polymer provide the tools to achieve that functionality with any desired element whether it's a "new custom element" or an "existing standardize element" (e.g `<input/>`) we wish to extend it's capabilities.
+> Web Components & Polymer provide the platform to achieve that functionality with any desired element whether it's a "new custom element" or an "existing standardize element" (e.g `<input/>`) we wish to extend it's capabilities.
 The bottom line is that if we want to use such an element then we don't need to know or understand his internals we just need to declare it! like in the good old days when **the power was in the declaration** without the need for writing our own fancy javaScript to make it work.
 Can it be more elegant then this!

-#### Web Components javaScript library:
+### Web Components javaScript library:
 As far as I know only chrome browser (36+) have a full native support for Web Components specifications and other browsers have a partial/none native support.
 That is the reason we have this library which ads a sugar on top of those specifications and provides us with a set of polyfills, Therefore we are able to use those specifications today across modern browsers, It also embraces the "Progressive enhancement" which means that if a native support is available by the browser then the library will not use the polyfill.

-#### Polymer library:
+### Polymer library:
-This library is officially at production (at the time of this writing it's v.1.0) this mean that you can start using it on production today.
+This library is officially at production (at the time of this writing it's v.1.0) this mean that you can start using it today.
 The main goal behind it is to leverage developers capability when creating custom elements or extending an existing element.
-It's also adds sugar on top of the web components specifications by adding:
+It's adds sugar on top of the web components specifications by adding:

 ------

-* Robust API to interact with the custom element.
+* Robust [API](http://polymer.github.io/polymer/) to interact with the custom element.
 * Declarative syntax that makes it simpler to define custom elements.
 * Provide an impressive [components catalog](https://elements.polymer-project.org) that we can use without using polymer directly.

 ------

-**On this post I will build the following elements:**
+### On this post I will build the following elements:

 * Demo 1 Github repository info:
   User provides a repository url and will be presented with an info about the repository.

 ------

-* Demo 2 movies list form a JSON object:
-  displays each movie from the "collection" as a fancy teaser.
+* Demo 2 Books list form a JSON object: displays each book from the "collection" as a fancy teaser.

 ------